Back Office: Inventory Reports

 1. Select a Level (followed by Category / Sub Category) and Time Period.

-1. Category – Select from the Category dropdown that appears.
+1. If Category is selected, then select from the Category dropdown that appears.

-2. If Sub Category is selected, select from the Sub Category dropdown that appears.
+2. If Sub Category is selected, then select from the Sub Category dropdown that appears.

 3. If ALL is chosen, no additional dropdowns appear.